RobertoHePe/Causal_GE/README.md

 - [ ] Make a table with pop, foxa1, and idh1 markers
 - [X] Make text for code data availability
 - [ ] Search for PTP genes in cluster 2
-- [ ] Add sample ID to samples in tables
-- [ ] Table of dysregulated genes (isn't this the sample table?)
 - [X] Check dysregulated genes or nodes in the minimal cancer sample
 - [X] Create generate Brownian sample script
 - [X] Eliminar Childless_frequencies.pdf